 Cash App Investing Review: Look Out Robinhood

-Square’s Cash App investing service is the latest to challenge Robinhood in the mobile space.
+Block’s Cash App investing service is on of the latest to challenges Robinhood in the mobile space.
 However, the changes to Cash App were no surprise to many people.
-And Square is already a payments giant that can be found on smartphones the world over.
+And Block (formerly Square) is already a payments giant that can be found on smartphones the world over.

-Cash App, based in San Francisco, is now offering its users the ability to trade individual stocks on its application for free.
+Cash App, based in San Francisco, now offers its users the ability to trade individual stocks on its application for free.
 Moreover, you can trade fractional shares of stock in a similar way to the Stockpile app or Betterment app.

 What is Cash App Investing?